SaiVishwa021/Plant-Leaf-Disease-Detection-using-ResNet-Transfer-Learning/README.md

 # 🌿 Plant-Leaf-Disease-Detection-using-ResNet-Transfer-Learning

-CropHealthNet is a Deep Learning-based project that detects and classifies **plant leaf diseases** using **Transfer Learning** with pretrained CNN architectures in **PyTorch**.
+This is a Deep Learning-based project that detects and classifies **plant leaf diseases** using **Transfer Learning** with pretrained CNN architectures in **PyTorch**.
 The model is trained using the **One Cycle Learning Rate Policy (OneCycleLR)** to achieve faster convergence and better generalization.

 ---